bugsbugsbux/notes-on-nix/notes-on-nix.md

   to disable scanning the respective output for runtime dependencies.
 - `requiredSystemFeatures`: List of strings such as "kvm" which name features which have to be available for this to build.

+#### How a builder runs

+A builder will *not run* if neither the derivation nor its dependencies changed; instead it simply returns the old result.
+Avoid creating derivations like
+`pkgs.runCommand "DRV_NAME" {} "${pkgs.coreutils}/bin/date > $out"`
+where nix cannot determine with these rules whether to rebuild.

+When evaluating an expression which reads from the filesystem, the evaluation stops, the respective store object is realised (built), and only then evaluation continues.
+This is called **Import from Derivation (IFD)**.
+Setting `allow-import-from-derivation = false;` allows to finish evaluation and creating a build plan before starting to realise store objects; thus more store objects may be realised in parallel.

+The `builder` runs with `args` in an isolated build-directory in TMPDIR, with environment variables cleared and set according to the given derivation arguments, invalidating the HOME and PATH variables, and the nix environment set according to the derivation arguments.
+The network cannot be accessed during the build (there are exceptions).
+The combined stdout and stderr are written to `/nix/var/log/nix`.
+The build is considered successful, if the builder exits with code 0.
+If inputs are referenced by outputs, they are registered as runtime dependencies.
+The time-stamp of the outputs is always unix-epoch 1.